serverless/multicloud/README.md

 # Serverless Multicloud

-The Serverless @multicloud library provides an easy way to build Serverless handlers in NodeJS using a cloud agnostic library that can then be deployed to support cloud providers.
+The Serverless @multicloud library provides an easy way to build Serverless handlers in NodeJS using a cloud agnostic library that can then be deployed to supported cloud providers.

 In addition to a normalized API the @multicloud library supports reusable middleware pipeline similar to the Express framework